sematext/sematext-logsene-android/README.md

 ### Logging exceptions

 If you use JUL and the `LogseneHandler`, all logged exceptions will be sent to Logsene, no further configuration is needed.
-However, if you don't use JUL, we've provided a helper method to log exceptions:
+However, if you don't use JUL, the library provides a helper method to log exceptions:

 ```java
 Logsene logsene = new Logsene(context);